 Why should I do it?

 Virtual Coffee Hours are a great way to identify and connect with people who share similar interests.
 It is an opportunity to start a conversation and receive valuable feedback as a presenter or participant.
 Your profile and proposed topic (2-3 sentences) will be broadcast to the Problem Solving Sociology mailing list.
-For those who are interested in broader engagement and exposure, we would record and upload the first 10 minutes of the meeting as an audio recording to YouTube, and share it on the website.

 Individuals who are interested in your proposed topic will attend the virtual coffee hour and may provide interesting questions, or valuable feedback on your project.